windingtree/payment-manager/USECASES.md

 As a result of the successful upgrade, the existing configuration file will be overridden by the new configuration.

 ## Manager

+### As a manager, I want to change OrgId address

+- function: `changeOrgId(address)`
+- arguments:
+  - `address`: An address of the OrgId instance

+The function call is restricted to be used by the manager only.

 ### As a manager, I want to transfer ownership of the role to another address